golanlevin/DrawingWithMachines/syllabus/room_policies.md

 ### 🤫 Noise and Focus

-Our lab is a **shared studio and workspace**, not just a hangout.
+Creating a place for our classroom community to be creative together is one of my top priorities.
+But our lab is a **shared studio and workspace**, not just a hangout.
 It should support concentration, exploration, and deep focus.

 * Mental focus is precious.
 Some folks are trying to think, write code, or troubleshoot — they may need quiet.
-* If someone looks locked in, let them stay that way.
-If someone asks for quiet, please respect that without making it weird.
-Generally: We all want to feel comfortable here; please don’t make it harder for someone else to focus.
 * **Keep conversations low-key**, and **avoid boisterous behavior** or playing distracting media.
 Laughter is great, group chat is great — but if the room feels like a party, it’s probably too loud.
+* If someone looks locked in, let them stay that way.
+We all want to feel comfortable here; please don’t make it harder for someone else to focus.
 * Don’t make me tap the sign. 🙃

 ### 🔧 Equipment Use

-* Treat all equipment with care and respect.
+* Treat our equipment with care and respect.
 If something breaks, report it immediately — accidents happen, but silence causes problems.
 * Always return tools and materials to their designated places.
 * There are some library books I have borrowed for us to browse for inspiration.
 These should not be removed from the room.
 * Some plots can take a lot of time.
 Please try to share access equitably: in particular, don’t monopolize specialized machines.
 Time limits may be enforced if demand is high.